sbhrwl/ComputerVision/README.md

 - Use drop out after flattening layer and in between FCs (mostly used)
 - Use drop out before output layer (softmax/sigmoid)

+### What not to do
+- Do not use dropout between Convolution layer
+- Do not use dropout at First Convolution block (we are capturing features) and Last Convolution block (we have all extracted features we would not want to loose them)
+- Do not use Convolution layer in transition block (MP layer)

 ## Weight Decay
 - Weight Decay is a regularisation technique (~L2 regularisation)
 - As when working with deep networks, during BP there is an issue of vanishing gradient